shubhamch71/Techdome-Task/k8s/README.md

    kubectl scale deployment frontend --replicas=3 #Change the no of replicas as you need kubectl scale deployment backend --replicas=3  #Change the no of replicas as you need
    ```

+## For Production Deployment
+**We can use the following deployment Strategies**:
+1.Blue/Green
+2.Canary
+3.A/B
+4.Ramped Slow Rollout
+5.Shadow Deployment